covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.3.5 =
+Adjustments for styles to account for Twenty Twenty One WordPress theme to posts grid and some block elements inside of C9 Grid blocks.

 = 1.3.4 =
 Fix bug with buttons on image carousels being behind images on some layouts, fixed 404 error from fonawesome for non C9 theme inclusion.